 Funeral Directors (or Undertakers) offer advice and a choice of arrangements at varying prices.
 These can be quite costly affairs.
 Always ask to see a brochure and price list before you decide.
 It might be worth contacting more than one to compare prices.
-We have a list of local Directors which you can obtain from the Bereavement Service.
+We have a list of local Directors which you can obtain this from the Bereavement Officer.

 Some families wish to conduct their own funerals.
-To get more advice about arranging the funeral yourself contact www.naturaldeath.org.uk or Tel: 08712 882 098.
+To get more advice about arranging the funeral yourself contact www.naturaldeath.org.uk or Tel: 08712 882098, the Bereavement service will be able to give you a brief outline of what is required.